Noufbg/linguaphileapp/README.md

 >Make an inclusive solution that will help everyone with learning a new language

+# App statement:

+>An app that provides a fun and an easy way for who want to learn new language by flash cards

 ## Solution concept:

 >a platform for people who want to learn new language at their own pace and speed and they they learn using flash cards and have it in their phone offline too